Your debt-to-income ratio is used by lenders to determine how much a borrower qualifies for.

 Lenders look at your credit score very heavily as a factor that determines risk.
-The higher your credit score the lower risk you present and the higher DTI ratio the lender will accept.
-Because of this you will want to make sure you’re maximizing your FICO scores.
+The higher your credit score, the lower risk you present, and the higher the DTI ratio the lender will accept.
+Because of this, you will want to make sure you’re maximizing your FICO scores.

 A quick tip to increasing your credit rating is to lower your credit utilization ratio.
 Credit utilization is the amount of available credit you have used up on your open credit card accounts.
 You should work on paying down your credit card balances below 15% of their credit limit.

 Compensating Factors for a High DTI Ratio

-Lenders are able to accept a higher DTI ratio if a borrower has compensating factors that reduce the overall risk.
+Lenders can accept a higher DTI ratio if a borrower has compensating factors that reduce the overall risk.
 These factors will allow you to get away with a DTI ratio on the high side.